Skip to main content Skip to footer

 1. One-page business plan template

 A one-page business plan template, sometimes also referred to as a lean business plan, is perfect for creating a plan to bring to the next startup pitch.
-But of course, supplementing the template with appendices for financial reports like balance sheets or income statements is important.
+For investor or lender conversations, it may also be useful to supplement the one-page plan with appendices such as financial projections, balance sheets, or income statements.

-Summarizing the entire business into a single page is a great exercise, but it’s important to know when to use a one-page template and a more extended one.
-A one-pager ensures a robust and concise knowledge of each area of operation, creating more confidence to discuss each point with potential investors.
+Summarizing the entire business on a single page is a great exercise, but it’s important to know when to use a one-page template and when to use a longer one.
+A one-pager ensures a robust, concise understanding of each area of operation, building confidence to discuss each point with potential investors.

 2. Startup business plan template